galonsky/my-pull-requests/README.md

 # Usage

-Create a file called `auth.cfg` in the same directory as pull-requests.py of this format:
+Create a file called `pr.cfg` in the same directory as pull-requests.py of this format:

 ```
 [auth]